Business to Business (B2B) E-Commerce

 Much like an e-commerce system can help optimize procurement, it also can streamline transactions with agents, affiliates, and distributors a business uses for sales.

 By integrating an accounting system with partners, businesses can make sure there will not be any large-scale reconciling process later.
-In addition, sales and inventory levels can be monitored in real time to make appropriate channel decisions.
+Also, sales and inventory levels can be monitored in real time to make appropriate channel decisions.

 Third-party logistics partners can help with needs such as delivery and warehousing for online sales.
-As customers demand faster and more accurate delivery cycles, e-commerce systems have the ability to manage the necessary logistics.
+As customers demand faster and more accurate delivery cycles, e-commerce systems can manage the necessary logistics.
 When a customer orders a product on Amazon, for example, the online store communicates electronically with a shipping partner that transports the product to the customer's door.